kianakiashemshaki/Math-model/README.md

 ## Overview
-This project aims to analyze various factors influencing students' performance in answering mathematics questions in higher education and develop predictive and clustering models to better understand and improve learning outcomes.
-The study involves an exploratory data analysis (EDA) of student responses, statistical testing for patterns and differences, machine learning classification models for prediction, and clustering techniques for grouping similar behaviors.
+This project involves analyzing various factors influencing students' performance in answering mathematics questions in higher education and developing predictive and clustering models to better understand and improve learning outcomes.
+The study includes exploratory data analysis (EDA) of student responses, statistical testing for patterns and differences, machine learning classification models for prediction, and clustering techniques for grouping similar behaviors.

 ## Objectives
 1. Investigate the impact of factors like Student Country, Question Level, Topic, Subtopic, and Keywords on students' performance.